BadgerDog42/CM_Framework/README.txt

 this up and running.
 I am hidesuru on Reddit as well so feel free to PM me there.

 Of course I say that now assuming this will never get much visibility... lets see if I rev this file in the future.  ;-)

+Oh lastly, before I forget again, if you make changes please do not check anything into the trunk (if you even can, I have never used github before).
+That way this stays the same as what I uploaded and its easier to help people down the road.

+Thanks, and enjoy.